alphagov/govuk-rfcs/rfc-106-docker-for-local-development.md

 Approach | Pro | Cons
 -- | -- | --
 Vagrant VM | Can look like production | Resource intensive, brittle Docker | Aligns with future hosting.
-Highly reproducible. | Slow because on a Mac it needs a VM.
+Reproducible (with caveats). | Slow because on a Mac it needs a VM.
 Development won’t match production/CI exactly until we migrate onto a container-based platform.
-Guix | Huge amount of work put in | Technology unknown in GOV.UK Against production | Low setup, fast | Only works for frontend applications.
+Guix | Is almost feature complete (runs Signon, TLS) | Technology unknown in GOV.UK Against production | Low setup, fast | Only works for frontend applications.
 Still needs local install.
 Limits you to testing one application at a time.
 Remote dependencies | Low setup.
 Can match Production exactly in terms of technologies used | Expensive, no offline development
 Manual install | Fast in development | Lots of setup, brittle